 So what can you use to substitute for soy sauce?
 We love coconut aminos.
 Similar to soy sauce, coconut aminos is a savory seasoning sauce with a rich flavor.
 It is made from the fermented sap of coconut palm and sea salt.
 To make coconut aminos, coconut sap is extracted and is then stored.
 During this time, it ages and ferments due to the natural sugars present within it.

-While coconut aminos is a similar color and consistency to soy sauce.
+Coconut aminos have a similar color and consistency to soy sauce.
 However, it has a milder, less salty, and sweeter flavor.
-Even though coconut aminos is made from coconut sap, it does not taste like coconut.
+Even though coconut aminos are made from coconut sap, it does not taste like coconut.
 Some high quality sources of coconut aminos include:

 Ready to give it a try?
 Here are a few delicious and healthy gluten free recipes using coconut aminos: